-There followed a suggested response to possible questions on Assange lawyer Jennifer Robinson whose name was included on a Heathrow “inhibited travel” list.
-This was to confirm events but to deny any Australian involvement or British restrictions on her travel.
+There followed a suggested response to possible questions on Assange lawyer Jennifer Robinson whose name was on a Heathrow “inhibited travel” list.
+This was to confirm events but to deny Australian involvement or British restrictions on her travel.
 The problem was caused by “management of Ms Robinson’s check-in” and “inadvertent comments by airport security and other staff”.
 They said check-in staff eventually cleared Robinson to travel and she boarded the flight as planned.
 The talking point ended “I hope this will put all the conspiracy theories to rest.”

-A few more redacted pages occurred before we see some more routine cables.
+A few more redacted pages occurred before more routine cables.
 They quoted a Wikileaks press release denouncing UNESCO for banning Wikileaks personnel from a conference about Wikileaks.
 They pointed out the conference was organised by “Washington insiders, cold war ideological allies (such as Freedom House and the disgraced IAPA) and U.S. mainstream media groups.”
 When media asked US State Department, their spokeswoman Victoria Nuland said given US’s state of “suspended animation” in UNESCO, she was “not sure we’re going to have much to say about it.

 There was a long explanation why Grand Juries operate in secrecy.
-It was imported from English law, it protected witnesses, it would lessen the risk someone indicted would flee, and lastly it would prevent someone tried but exonerated from “being held up to public ridicule”.
+It was imported from English law, it protected witnesses, it would lessen the risk someone indicted would flee, and it would prevent someone tried but exonerated from “being held up to public ridicule”.
 While Assange might have coped with the indignity, it is also designed to prevent “satellite litigation in advance of judgement”.

 Another cable discussed the UN Special Rapporteur on Torture’s report to the UN on Manning (Manning data starts page 74).
 Juan Mendez said Manning’s detention was punitive but he did not accept monitored access to the prisoner.
 It had a letter from the Department of Defense to Mendez saying they were satisfied with the detention and had placed him on death watch.

 The last significant cable was about Wikileaks’ request for the US to publicise details of Manning’s court martial.
-The Center for Constitutional Rights Michael Ratner said the public had First Amendment and common law rights to access to criminal trials.
+Michael Ratner said the public had First Amendment and common law rights to access to criminal trials.
 Ratner quoted Circuit Judge Damon Keith’s dictum “democracies die behind closed doors”.
 He noted Mendez’s objections and said the public had a “compelling interest” in the Manning case.
 Particularly Assange had a “unique and obvious interest” and “it appears” federal prosecutors had a sealed indictment against him.